MarcoPaulin/My_Epitodo/README.md

 # My_Epitodo
-a project school with Richard Ann and Antoine Penot
+A project of web server made as part of my studies.
+Made with Marco Paulin and Antoine Penot.